 For example, there is usually no tax if you make a gift to your spouse or a qualified charity or if your estate goes to your spouse or qualified charity at your death.
 If you make a gift to someone else, the gift tax does not apply until the value of the gifts you give that person is more than the annual exclusion for the year.

-For more info, refer to the IRS's Publication 950, Introduction to Estate and Gift Taxes.
+For more info, refer to the FAQs about Estate and Gift Taxes on the IRS website.